Overview

 PhD researcher: Catalina Rey Hernández

-Worldwide, the management of rivers and riverine landscapes has been based on technocratic expert knowledge, involving top-down processes of landscape design, territorial planning, and related social-material transformations.
+The management of riverine landscapes has been usually based on top-down processes of landscape design, territorial planning and related social-material transformations.
 These processes directly affect riverine communities and livelihoods, triggering local confrontations with -and adaptations to- the imposed designs and related forms of socio-material ordering.
-In this context, this research aims to better understand: a) how such riverine landscape design and territorial ordering plans are shaped and re-created by policies, institutional and normative practices, and specific powerful interest groups; b) how such designs transform socio-material relations and practices in local riverine communities; c) how communities resist, negotiate and transform the imposition of such designs and territorial ordering plans; and d) in which ways counter designs and counter geographies can support resistance groups and networks to express their own riverine understandings, aspirations and interests.
-The research will focus on the cases of the re-design of the Berkel River (NL) and the contestations around large-scale mining projects in the Quimsacocha wetlands (EC).
-The research will build on insights from the social construction of technology scholarship and notions of actor-network theory to better understand and theorize the role of ‘designs’ in the contestation and transformation of riverine spaces in which a multiplicity of actors try to create a specific social, technological and environmental order (a hydrosocial territory).
+In this context, this research aims to better understand: a) how design representation result from power relations, struggles and negotiations, b) how these visualizations elicit grassroots reactions and struggles that challenge and aim to transform these representations, and c) how once translated to new materialities they act upon and transform existing socio-material relations in diverse ways.
+In this paper we focus on the contestations around large-scale mining and hydropower projects in the Yanuncay river and the Kimsakocha wetlands (Ecuador), in addition to the struggles around projects of re-designing the Berkel river (Netherlands).
+The research builds on insights from the hydrosocial territories conceptualization, sense of place scholarship, concepts of oral and visual narratives, and notions of counter-cartographies theory to better understand the role of ‘designs’ and ‘(re)presentations’ in the contestation and transformation of riverine spaces in which a multiplicity of actors try to create a specific social, technological and environmental order (a hydrosocial territory).